coreymaps/cs/content/project/arset_humanitarian/index.md

 ## Important Note

 ### This training was intended as a first-level introduction to theory and methods behind interferometric coherent change detection applied to building damage mapping.
 The demonstration workflow is not something we recommend for commercialization or operation.
-If you need to operationalize a method for mapping building damage, please contact me directly.
+If you need to operationalize a method for mapping building damage for real-world applications, please contact me directly.

 I co-taught the first session with [Professor Jamon Van Den Hoek](https://www.conflict-ecology.org/) on monitoring urban damage during military conflict.
 We discussed the use of multitemporal [interferometric synthetic aperture radar (InSAR)](https://en.wikipedia.org/wiki/Interferometric_synthetic-aperture_radar) [coherence](https://en.wikipedia.org/wiki/Coherence_(physics)) data to map proxies for damage to built infrastructure during military conflict.